ReactPoland/React-Convention-Book/text/909_React_Convention.md

 ## Reorder an item on the dashboard list

-We will implement the reordering in a proper React way without using any external "reordering components".
+We will implement the reordering in a proper React way without using any external reordering components or libraries.

 Let's start from the reducers and actions that are related to the reordering feature:

 ```
-Changes in (you can click the diffs image to make it larger):
+Changes m the server if the user has provided correct or incorrin (you can click the diffs image to make it larger):
 src/routes/Dashboard/modules/dashboard.js
 ```